 Did Hawking really propose that black holes do not exist ?
-I have to say that Stephen Hawking did recently post a very short paper, based on a talk that he gave at the Kavli Institute for Theoretical Physics in Santa Barbara in 2013, where he does make some radical claims about black holes.
+Stephen Hawking did recently post a very short paper, based on a talk that he gave at the Kavli Institute for Theoretical Physics in Santa Barbara in 2013, where he does make some radical claims about black holes.
 To make the long story short, Hawking does not say that black holes do not exist and so the black hole aficionados should not be too worried.
-Hawking proposes instead that black holes behave in a different way than we are used to think of.
-And this is certainly not the first time in history that we change our mental picture about black holes.
+Hawking proposes instead that black holes behave in a way different than we are used to.
+This is certainly not the first time in history that we change our mental picture about black holes.

 These monsters first emerged as a consequence of General Relativity in calculations done during the ‘30s.
 The black hole was a classical object, in the sense that it obeyed General Relativity, which is a classical theory, as opposed to quantum mechanics.
 Black holes were then studied on purely theoretical basis until the early ’70s, when the first candidate black hole was discovered in the X-ray binary Cygnus X-1.

 In the mid ’70s, Jacob Bekenstein and Stephen Hawking changed the way in which scientists thought about black holes.
 They discovered that black holes have entropy, which means they have a temperature.
 Entropy can be seen as the amount of information that is hidden and stored in the microscopic world and that cannot be accessed, in practice, from our macroscopic world.
 In short, entropy tells you how messy a system is.
 They also discovered that this entropy is proportional to the area of the black hole and not its volume, which is a very strange property as if there is nothing inside a black hole.